JanaksinhVen/Multinomial_Logistic_Regression-and-MultiLayer_Perceptron_Classification_and_Regression/README.md

 ## 1.2 Model Building from Scratch
-1. Create a Multinomial Logistic Regression model from scratch and Use cross entropy loss as loss function and Gradient descent as the optimization algorithm (write seperate methods for these).
+1. Create a Multinomial Logistic Regression model from scratch and Use cross-entropy loss as the loss function and Gradient descent as the optimization algorithm (write separate methods for these).
 2. Train the model, use sklearn classification report and print metrics on the validation set while training.
-Also, report loss and accuracy on train set.
+Also, report loss and accuracy on the train set.
 1.3 Hyperparameter Tuning and Evaluation [15 marks]
-1. Use your validation set and W&B logging to fine-tune the hyperparameters ( learning rate , epochs) for optimal results.
+1. Use your validation set and W&B logging to fine-tune the hyperparameters ( learning rate, epochs) for optimal results.
-2. Evaluate your model on test dataset and print sklearn classification report.
+2. Evaluate your model on the test dataset and print sklearn classification report.

-# 2 Multi Layer Perceptron Classification
+# 2 Multi-Layer Perceptron Classification
-In this part, you are required to implement MLP classification from scratch using numpy, pandas and experiment with various activation functions and optimization techniques, evaluate the model’s performance, and draw comparisons with the previously implemented multinomial logistic regression.
+In this part, you are required to implement MLP classification from scratch using numpy, and pandas and experiment with various activation functions and optimization techniques, evaluate the model’s performance, and draw comparisons with the previously implemented multinomial logistic regression.
 Use the same dataset as Task 1
 ## 2.1 Model Building from Scratch
 Build an MLP classifier class with the following specifications:
-1. Create a class where you can modify and access the learning rate, activation function, optimisers, number of hidden layers and neurons.
+1. Create a class where you can modify and access the learning rate, activation function, optimisers, number of hidden layers and neurons.
-2. Implement methods for forward propagation, backpropagation, and training.
+2. Implement methods for forward propagation, backpropagation, and training.
 3. Different activation functions introduce non-linearity to the model and affect the learning process.
 Implement the Sigmoid, Tanh, and ReLU activation functions and make them easily interchangeable within your MLP framework.
 4. Optimization techniques dictate how the neural network updates its weights during training.
-Implement methods for the Stochastic Gradient Descent (SGD), Batch Gradient Descent, and Mini-Batch Gradient Descent algorithms from scratch, ensuring that they can be employed within your MLP architecture.
+Implement methods for the Stochastic Gradient Descent (SGD), Batch Gradient Descent, and Mini-Batch Gradient Descent algorithms from scratch, ensuring that they can be employed within your MLP architecture.

 ## 2.2 Model Training & Hyperparameter Tuning using W&B